m4ttsch/omscs-notes-notes/information-security/firewalls.md

 A firewall with multiple interfaces may also match packets based on which interface the packet was received on or which interface the packet is being sent to.
 This approach is useful when there are multiple ports in an enterprise network that require multiple security policies.

-If a packet doesn’t match any of the rules defined in the firewall, then a default action must be taken.
+If a packet doesn't match any of the rules defined in the firewall, then a default action must be taken.
 There are two default policies: the default discard policy and the default forward policy.

 The **default discard policy** says that if no rule matches the packet, then the packet will be discarded.
 This is a more secure policy because it provides more control over the traffic that is allowed in the network.
 However, it can be a hindrance to users who wish to engage with new network services and must tell the sysadmin to enable such traffic.